API Design

 Safe Updates using If-Match and ETag

-Many Atlar API resources support update operations, primarily using the PATCH
+Many Atlar API resources support updates (primarily via PATCH

 HTTP header.